 - We've also featured the best cloud log management services.

-AWS is a cloud-based program for building business solutions using integrated web services.
-While it offers much more, AWS is considered an Infrastructure as a Service (IaaS) solution as it supplies the hardware infrastructure that allows businesses to build their web-based solutions in the Cloud rather than physically in their premises.
+Amazon Web Services is a cloud-based program for building business solutions using integrated web services.
+While AWS offers much more, it is considered an Infrastructure as a Service (IaaS) solution as it supplies the hardware infrastructure that allows businesses to build their web-based solutions in the Cloud rather than physically in their premises.

 Amazon Web Services is broken into four key areas: Compute, Storage and Content Delivery and Networking.
 As AWS offers an extensive array of admin controls via their secure Web client, these can all be controlled by you.
 From here clients also have access to auditing, encryption key creation, monitoring and logging among others.